HostGator vs Bluehost – Which Offers the Best Budget WordPress Hosting?

 Hosting Plans Used for This Comparison

-In this comparison, we’re testing out one of the all-purpose shared hosting plans from Bluehost alongside one of the HostGator WordPress optimized shared hosting plans.
-With both plans available for the same price, this Bluehost vs HostGator comparison will not only help you decide which company to trust with your website but also if general purpose shared hosting or a service optimized for WordPress websites is the best option for your project.
+In this comparison, we’ll be testing one of the all-purpose shared hosting plans from Bluehost, alongside one of the HostGator WordPress optimized shared hosting plans.
+With both plans available for the same price, this Bluehost vs HostGator comparison will not only help you decide which to trust with your website, but also whether general purpose shared hosting or a service optimized for WordPress is the best option for your project.

 The main details of the plans used in this comparison are as follows: